Starting an Earth-Friendly Business

 - Energy Star: Managed by the U.S. Environmental Protection Agency and the U.S. Department of Energy; certifies products, buildings and business facilities that meet energy efficiency standards.

-Green Business Resources
+Earth-Friendly Business Resources

 - Starting a Business: Green Businesses: Basic steps and information on starting a Green Business.
 From the U.S. Small Business Administration (SBA).

 - Green Business Guide: FAQs and resources to help with the development of green products (SBA).